 Being clean is necessary before using the Mikvah; everyone must shower before entering, even if you bathed right before your appointment.
 We provide 2 preparation rooms where you can undress, remove all jewelry, wash, shampoo, brush teeth, and remove all obstacles (physical & symbolic) between your body and the Mikvah waters.
 More Frequently Asked Questions

-> Requests to use the Mikvah should be made at least 4 days in advance.
+Requests to use the Mikvah should be made at least 4 days (1 week preferable) in advance.

-> Appointments are confirmed via email or text.
+Appointments are confirmed via email or text.

 A Mikvah is a Jewish sacred space designed to support Jewish ritual life and the personal transitions of individuals and families in the community.
 We welcome those visiting the Mikvah for traditional reasons like: married women immersing monthly (niddah/taharat ha-mishpacha), getting married, making dishes kosher, conversion, and preparing spiritually for Shabbat and holidays.